michellesh/michellesh/_projects/2023-04-04-bonsai-tree.md

 ### Spray paint

-I bought a custom clear and gold blended spray paint from an automotive paint supplier.
+I bought a custom clear and gold spray paint blend from an automotive paint supplier.
 It's super shiny and sparkly but since it's clear it needs an opaque base coat to really stand out.
 For the base coat I used an opaque gold.

 <div class="column-container">
   <div class="p column">